apperph/amazon-ecs-workshop-labs/Lab12: Configuring Amazon EFS File Systems for Amazon ECS using the Console.md

 https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorial-efs-volumes.html

 ## **Objective**
 This lab will guide you through configuring an Amazon Elastic File System (EFS) for Amazon Elastic Container Service (ECS) using the AWS Management Console.
-At the end of this lab, you will also generate a CloudFormation template to automate the setup.
+You will deploy ECS on both EC2 and Fargate.
+At the end of this lab, you will generate a CloudFormation template to automate the setup.

 ---